This post was updated on Apr 2, 2023

 - Speak with your partner openly and honestly about your feelings and allow yourself to be vulnerable.

 - Work on setting healthy boundaries and give yourself time to overcome maladaptive tendencies.

 - Try yoga and mindfulness to learn how to stay present in the moment and free yourself from your past.

 Visit a PIVOT Couple Workshop For Deepening Your Relationship

 Are you worried that your survival patterns may be damaging your relationship?
 PIVOT is here to help you through compassion and insight.
-Over the years, we have worked with a great many clients like you to help them heal their childhood wounds and create healthier boundaries.
+Over the years, we have worked with a great many clients like you to help them develop psychological strategies, identify and heal their childhood wounds, and create healthier boundaries.
 We offer you in-depth relationship coaching sessions for singles and couples, as well as a range of workshops tailored to your needs, all designed to help you build better relationships and encourage positive behavioral change.

 Ready to take the first step towards a happier and healthier you?
 Reach out to us and begin your journey with us today.